anuvindhs/Terraform-exam-StudyNotes/README.md

 ## OSS and Terraform Clud workspace
 ### OSS
 - Create statefile locally
-- Variables are stored in .tfvars file
+- Variables are stored in.tfvars file
 - creds are stord locally

 ### Cloud